workfi-tools/Protocol/docs/index.md

 Here are some of core principles:

-1. Proof of Commission
+1. Proof of Commission (antiscam)
-2. Responsibility
+2. Responsibility (for grates, invites, etc)
-	1. Responsible rates
-	2. Responsible invites
-	3. Guarantors
-3. Attributive rates
-4. P2P crowdsourcing
-	1. Verification
-	2. Dispute resolution
-	3. Court system
+3. Rates should be attributive
+4. To crowdsource as much as possible (work, information, or opinions) from community
 5. True ownership and service agnostic
 6. Scam Resistance
-7. Handling of abnormally bad grades
+7. Reputation sustainability (f.e. handling of abnormally bad grades)

 #### The Macroeconomics of Reputation